 Twelve years ago today, I went through an event that had people, both inlaws and people who I thought were good friends, humiliated me for my body.
 I gave birth in a hospital using painkillers, and couldn’t nurse.
 I was mocked for not giving birth at home, for not forgoing painkillers, for using a male gynecologist instead of one of my female midwife “friends”.
 When I chose formula because I wasn’t nursing right away, that was mocked!
 I’ve never felt so ashamed about my body or my life, and thank God haven’t since then.
 (Bad enough they were putting me through a double dose of conversion therapy, they had to put me through this, too?!)

 Since then I’ve had a botched hysterectomy to count as my bottom surgery; I was lucky to have it in March 2017, about 9 months later.
-Within 18 months of starting testosterone therapy, my medical transition was complete.
+Within 18 months of starting testosterone therapy, my sex change was complete.
 The relief of being free from my reproductive organs, even though complications from it ended my chances of getting metoidioplasty, was still nowhere near that as being free of the chest tissue that triggered such depressing dysphoria.

 Since then, I’ve been free, though I still go to my gynecologist every couple of years to make sure my vaginal health is optimal.
-More bottom surgery is not an option for me, because for me the complications and risks far outweigh any benefit I could get with a neo-penis.
+More bottom surgery is not an option for me, because for me the complications and risks of phalloplasty far outweigh any benefit I could get with a neo-penis.
 I have felt complete and happy, and found the necessary therapy to live with my vagina.

 Sex change surgery is a lifesaver for transsexuals; it should not be denied to us—it’s been the best thing I’ve ever undergone.